krojzl/sap-hana/export/export.md

 ### 1.3.
 Fork the repository

-Forking the repository will create your own personal copy of the repository.
+Forking the `devel` repository will create your own personal copy of the repository.

-1. Navigate to the project repository: <https://github.com/sap-architecture/sap-hana>
+1. Navigate to the project repository: <https://github.com/sap-architecture-devel/sap-hana>

 2. Click on `Fork` button in upper-right corner of the page